Noomii.com Logo

 21. A successful candidate was a Fuller Brush sales person who wanted to work in advertising.
 He wrote a great letter and included a mini-fuller brush as a thank you for reading his letter.
 Josh Moritz, Creative Partners

 22. One of the most memorable things sent to me from a job seeker was a vial of Visine attached to his resume.
-I received a ton of resumes for an open position and I did indeed get red eyes looking though all the resumes.
+I received a ton of resumes for an open position and I did indeed get red eyes looking through all the resumes.
 The Visine was a clever differentiator that made that candidate stand out.
 Because of that I brought him in for an interview.
 Tedd Rodman, Aveksa

 23. I have received flowers, Starbucks gift cards and once I received a Brighton watch from a job seeker.
 These were all after I placed them in a job.
 Stacy Pursell, The VET Recruiter